 Heard of the Western Sydney suburb Villawood?
 If so, you may not have a great perception of the area.
-Domain’s news article ‘Villawood, Sydney: from ‘The Bronx’ stereotype to up-and-coming suburb’ discusses Villawood’s dark past, exciting present & bright future.
-Gain insights from those directly involved in Villawood’s transformation: St Trinity, the project marketer for V1 Villawood Apartments and the developer, ABA Group.
+Domain’s news article ‘Villawood, Sydney: from ‘The Bronx’ Stereotype to up-and-coming Suburb’ discusses Villawood’s dark past, exciting present & bright future.
+Gain insights from those directly involved in Villawood’s transformation: St Trinity, the project marketer for Parklane Residences and the developer, ABA Group.

-Past: What did Villawood used to be like?
+Past: What did Villawood use to be like?

 Present: What is Villawood like now?